-Don Ho made the song, “Tiny Bubbles” popular nearly 50 years ago – in 1966.
-As we get ready to bring in 2016, let’s look at some tiny bubbles worth popping the cork — some of the best champagne brands to bring in the New Year.
+Don Ho made the song, “Tiny Bubbles” popular more than 50 years ago – in 1966.
+As we get ready to bring in another new year, let’s look at some tiny bubbles worth popping the cork — some of the best Champagne brands to bring in the New Year.

 First, what’s the difference between sparkling wine and Champagne?
 Like all things great, that question comes with a complex history, but the bottom line is that true “Champagne” only comes from Champagne, France.